Show Segment Length

 No need to include a “_p1of1” suffix for single-segment shows.
 For specific episodes that absolutely cannot be re-aired at a later date (this might apply to a talk show dedicating an episode to a current event in the news), include a “_1x” suffix.
 You may also include an additional short suffix of your choosing to help identify the show content (to make it easier to identify episodes when communicating with us).
 Here are some examples:

-There are a combination of FCC and Library of Congress and DMCA legal regulations, as well as music industry licensing regulations, that restrict show content.
-Our shows must adhere 100% to these restrictions at all times.
+For broadcasts over the radio in the United States, there are FCC (Federal Communications Commission) Library of Congress and DMCA (Digital Millennium Copyright Act) legal regulations, as well as music industry licensing regulations, that govern broadcast content.
+Our shows must adhere to these rules at all times.

 - For shows containing music covered by ASCAP, BMI, SESAC, or SoundExchange (i.e., most commercially published music), during any 3-hour period, your show must not